SadushaNadeesh/LP-Final-Project/README.md

 1st phase:

-1) This covers a online Quiz program.
+1) This covers a online Quiz program MCQ's and marks calculation.
 2) Course content according to subject.
 3) CRUD operations for adding a, course, quiz, subject, contents, blog-post, users.
 (Completed)